US STOCKS-Wall St slips as Treasury yields rise, oil prices boost energy sector

 By Sinéad Carew and Shristi Achar A

-Sept 5 (Reuters) - The S&P 500 and the Dow fell while the Nasdaq clung to a tiny gain in choppy trade on Tuesday, pressuredby rising Treasury yields and oil prices as investors assessed prospects for the Federal Reserve's interest rate path.
+Sept 5 (Reuters) - The S&P 500 closed lower on Tuesday, pressuredby rising Treasury yields and oil prices as investors assessed prospects for the Federal Reserve's interest rate path.

-While all three main U.S. stock indexes had logged gains in the previous week on hopes for a less hawkish Fed, that sentiment had been tempered by Monday.
+While all three main U.S. stock indexes had logged gains in the previous week on hopes for a less hawkish Fed, that sentiment had been faded somewhat by Monday.

 U.S. Treasury yieldsrose after economic data showed resilience and Fed Governor Christopher Waller said it suggests that the central bank need notchange rates any time soon.